-- Are you trying hard to avoid it but find yourself unwillingly focusing on it (because if you try not to think of X, you’re still thinking of X)?
+- Could you be trying hard to avoid it but find yourself unwillingly focusing on it (because if you try not to think of X, you’re still thinking of X)?

-- Are you seeing the complete garden, all of it—flowers, bare spot, and all—and appreciating its beauty for what it is?
+- Do you see the complete garden, all of it—flowers, bare spot, and all—and appreciating its beauty for what it is?

 To Enhance Mental Health, Appreciate Beauty No Matter What Surrounds You

 Reflecting on your complete garden allows you to appreciate real beauty, the wonderful flawed beauty that is life and people and gardens, and to develop the emotionally healthy perspective that allows you to see the good that exists despite the not-so-good.
 Appreciation of beauty, incidentally, is one of the character strengths that research in the field of positive psychology has shown to be a component of mental health and wellbeing.